0

-The People’s City exhibition is our touring exhibition, featuring selected works from our featured photographers below:
+The People’s City exhibition is BCA’s touring exhibition celebrating life in the North West of England during the 1980s and 1990s.
+The exhibition features selected works from our featured photographers below:

 Peter J Walsh